Tearsheet

 Share Issuance

-• The company intends to use these net proceeds primarily to repay a portion of its outstanding term loan credit facility.
+• Net proceeds from the IPO were primarily used to repay a portion of outstanding borrowings under its term loan credit facility.

 Inbound Investments